-Malakoplakia is probably an abnormal response to bacterial infection, usually E coli.
+Malakoplakia is probably an abnormal response to bacterial infection, usually E. coli.
 There have been a number of theories proposed to explain this.
-A reduction in the messenger chemical, cyclic gunanine monophosphate, has been noted within the tissue macrophages (immune cells).
+A reduction in the messenger chemical, cyclic guanine monophosphate, has been noted within the tissue macrophages (immune cells).
 These cells fail to kill bacteria, with the formation of von Hansemann cells and the development of an abnormal inflammatory reaction.

 Malakoplakia of the skin most commonly affects the perianal and genital area, presenting as asymptomatic, itchy or painful growths (tumours).

 The skin lesions may be solitary or multiple, arranged in lines or across folds of skin.
 They are: